 Claims have been fast-tracked and many of the prior requirements for assistance have been suspended.
 Employment Security offices are closed but the Unemployment Hotline is staffed during normal business hours to answer your questions.
 The hotline number is 603-271-7700.

-While the state’s unemployment program is capped at $427 per week for approved recipients, the federal stimulus package is adding an additional $600 per week for up to the first four months for those who qualify (ends at the end of July 2020).
+While the state’s unemployment program is capped at $427 per week for approved recipients, the federal stimulus package added an additional $600 per week for up to the first four months for those who qualify (ended at the end of July 2020).
 An additional $300 was made available to those receiving unemployment from August 1st-September 5th because of the president’s executive order.
 Gig workers, such as Uber drivers or certain delivery drivers, as well as artists and other workers considered self-employed are covered under the package.
 If you are unemployed and have not filed, you should do so; benefits are usually retroactive from the date of unemployment.

 The New Hampshire Housing Relief Program is designed to keep people from losing their housing and to secure or maintain permanent housing.
 The program has two components: one-time assistance grants up to $2,500, and a short-term rental assistance program to maintain and secure permanent housing.
 Both will be coupled with regional case management services to connect households to appropriate services as defined by the household and the agency.
 Program payments will be made directly to the landlord or provider, and this program will end by Dec.
 30, 2020.

-There is a $150 Visa Gift Card for new Xfinity Internet customers and free public Xfinity wifi hotspots through 2020.
+Xfinity Internet is offering free public Xfinity wifi hotspots through 2020.
 Internet Essentials from Comcast is $10/month and is for those that meet certain income eligibility guidelines.
 The Lifeline Program allows eligible customers to lower their home/mobile phone or high-speed broadband costs.
 HUD, in partnership with EveryoneOn is able to offer free or reduced-cost internet to qualified households.

 UNH Cooperative Extension